The Start

 Many people wrestle with God’s call for some years before finally deciding to mention it to their vicar.
 There is nothing right or wrong about this and no perfect timescale.
 But do remember that there are age limits.
 Don’t leave it too late!

 If your vicar thinks that you should explore further, they will send you to meet with someone from the Vocations Team.
 This is normally done by contacting the Vocations Office.
 They will ask a few basic questions about your age and where you live etc, then arrange for you to meet the DDV (Director of Vocations), or occasionally one of our team of ADDOs.
 (ADDO stands for "Assistant Diocesan Director of Ordinands").
-We have around a dozen Assistant DDOs spread across the Diocese and will try to arrange for you to meet someone fairly near to where you live, although many meetings can be via Zoom.
+We have around twenty Assistant DDOs spread across the Diocese and will try to arrange for you to meet someone fairly near to where you live, although many meetings can be via Zoom.

 Your first meeting does not commit you to anything and in fact you can drop out of the process at any point.
 The first meeting is an opportunity for the DDV or ADDO to get to know you.
 They want you to be honest and open, and they will be truthful with you about what lies ahead.
 They are not there to judge you in a critical way, but they are seeking God’s will with you, and will tell you honestly if they have serious doubts.